-Listing 8: Trace_Ori file content H:T1.4,T2.4,T4.4,T6.4,T5.4,T10.4 V:T3.4
+Listing 8: Trace_Ori file content

+'''

+H:T1.4,T2.4,T4.4,T6.4,T5.4,T10.4

+V:T3.4

+'''

-- Now, run PowerSynth executable by running the PowerSynth2 command from ubuntu 22.04 machine.For Windows machine double click the PowerSynth2-GUI.
+- 9. Now, run PowerSynth executable by running the PowerSynth2 command from ubuntu 22.04 machine.
+For Windows machine double click the PowerSynth2-GUI.
 Then, follow the GUI instructions and provide necessary files according to the figures shown below. - 10.
 Create a Macro Flow: Start with the Create a Macro button and we will be using the default materials.
+After thath, in design type window select Power Module Design.
 Then, populate the layer_stack.csv file location, layout_script.txt file location.
 Since the layout geometry script is in semi-custom mode, the Connectivity_script field should be left blank.
 Since in this run, we will not be using any reliability constraints settings, None is selected.
-These steps are summarized in Figure 25.
+These steps are summarized in Figure 30.